-Unless otherwise specifically stated, real estate up for auction is not available for viewing or inspection prior to the auction deadline.
+Unless otherwise specifically stated, real estate up for auction is not available for viewing or inspection prior to the deed being recorded.

 For all sales, the purchaser shall be responsible for all costs, allowances, and taxes that the proceeds of the sale are insufficient to cover.